razza-t/aqua_illumination-ha/README.md

 3. Add via **Settings > Devices & Services > Add Integration**.

 A sample configuration is shown below.
-This adds a light entity for each of the colour channels called <name>_<channel name>.
+This adds a light entity for each of the colour channels called "<name>_<channel name>".

 Add this to your configuration.yaml.
 OBS!
-If you have patent/child light, you can only ad the parent light, if you try to ad the child as well the integration won't work.
+If you have patent/child light, you can only add the parent light, if you try to add the child as well the integration won't work.

 ```YAML
 aqua_illumination: